SGrondin/bottleneck/README.md

 ####Gotchas

 * If a callback isn't necessary, you must pass `null` or an empty function instead.
+It will not work if you forget to do this.

-* Make sure that all the requests will eventually complete!
+* Make sure that all the requests will eventually complete by calling their callback!
+Again, even if you submitted your request with a `null` callback , it still needs to call its callback.
 This is very important if you are using a `maxConcurrent` value that isn't `0` (unlimited), otherwise those uncompleted requests will be clogging up the limiter and no new requests will be getting through.
-A way to do this is to use a timer that will always call the callback.
 It's safe to call the callback more than once, subsequent calls are ignored.

 ###strategies